-Last month, we received an enquiry form direct from our website, requesting a call back to discuss a mortgage to purchase of a Holiday Let property.
+Last month we received an enquiry form direct from our website requesting a call back to discuss a mortgage for purchase of a Holiday Let property.
 As is usual, the discussion opened with the property and its location first.

 So far so good…..

-Now, we knew from experience that a holiday let mortgage lending solution to this case, did not lie within the “off the shelf”, standard matrix products offered by the average lender; the ex-pat situation, no other UK property assets, combined with the fact that the employer was not a multi national, put this case beyond a standard package product.
+Peter’s ex-pat situation, no UK property assets, no UK taxable income, combined with the fact that the employer was not a multi national, put this case beyond a standard package product.

-This case needed a product to be created, and tailored to the customer’s situation; an understanding commercial lender, with foresight to lend on a case, at a slightly higher margin in terms of profit, based on the fact that they could not really get as much information, in terms of credit reference, as they could with a UK based customer.
-Peter was told that this case needed some careful research and discussion, however a solution could be found, assisted by the fact that the security was excellent, deposit substantial, CV and business plan well above average.
+Peter was made aware that this kind of lending is very specialized and that consequently such loans are made at a slightly higher margin, based on the fact that lenders cannot obtain as much information, in terms of credit reference, as they can with a UK based customer.
+Peter was told that this case needed some careful research and discussion, however, a solution could be found, assisted by the fact that the security was excellent, deposit substantial and the business plan well above average.